bitcamp/expo-2025/README.md

 Our goal is to read the `.csv` Devpost submission file, scrape the projects + their prize categories, and create a schedule table for ecah team according to their chosen prize categories, the judging pool, and the allotted judging time (normally 2.5-3 hours).

 This algorithm is nontrivial and quite complicated.
-We will document the methodology we use when we get to it.
+However, we do have a comprehensive [writeup](https://github.com/user-attachments/files/16184478/BitCamp.Expo.Algorithm.Development.pdf) on the basics of how the algorithm works.
 # Tech Stack
 Our tech stack mimics the [portal](https://github.com/bitcamp/portal) registration app, but modernized to use the latest versions of Vue + AWS.
 We will be using Nuxt3 + Vue3 for the frontend and
 Lambda API functions + DynamoDB for the backend (all controlled using https://serverless.com).